-In the 17th and 18th century the Jews of Venice were a rich and flourishing community.
+In the 17th and 18th century the Jews of Venice were a flourishing community.

-Officially, they could work only as money lender, have pawn-shops or deal with second hand clothes and furnishing, but then of which quality!
-Sir Wotton, an English nobleman who lived in Venice, bought furniture, fabrics, carpets, chandeliers and other various objects in the Jewish Ghetto.
+Officially, they could work only as moneylenders, have pawn-shops or deal with second-hand clothes and furnishing, but then of which quality!
+Sir Wotton, an English nobleman who lived in Venice, bought furniture, fabrics, carpets, chandeliers, and other various objects in the Jewish Ghetto.
 Even most of the decorations for the golden boat of the Doge, the Bucintoro, came from the Jewish shops.

-In spite of the official limits, the Republic had allowed them, for their daily needs, to open shops as tailors, butchers, booksellers and others and they often employed Christian workers.
-There was indeed a constant need of masonry work: to add a floor, to build a veranda or a small terrace, to divide an apartment.
-Stone masons and carpenters were usually Christians – of course this doesn’t mean they were native Venetians; Venice has always been a city where people came from all over, spoke different languages, had different eating habits, dressed differently.
+In spite of the official limits, the Republic had allowed them, for their daily needs, to open shops as tailors, butchers, booksellers, and others and they often employed Christian workers.
+There was indeed a constant need for masonry work: to add a floor, to build a veranda or a small terrace, to divide an apartment.
+Stonemasons and carpenters were usually Christians – of course this doesn’t mean they were native Venetians; Venice has always been a city where people came from all over, spoke different languages, had different eating habits, dressed differently.

-And if you entered the Ghetto you would see Levantine, German, Iberian, Polnish, French, Greek and Italian Jews, each group speaking, eating, dressing differently!
+And if you entered the Ghetto you would see Levantine, German, Iberian, Polish, French, Greek and Italian Jews, each group speaking, eating, dressing differently!
 The Ghetto was a miniature Venice.
-At night it was closed, but during the day it was a centre of great vitality.
+At night it was closed, but during the day it was a center of great vitality.

 It had not been always like this.
-We know, for example, that only in the late 14th century the Venetian government gave a permit to some Jews to live in Venice.
-Throughout the 15th century and util the early 16th century the Jews had to negotiate this permit every 5-10 years, and they were never sure it would be renewed.
-It happened indeed that some times they had to leave Venice, although the Republic made exceptions as for example for doctors, or families who had important business contacts in the city.
+We know, for example, that only in the late 14th century, the Venetian government gave a permit to some Jews to live in Venice.
+Throughout the 15th- century and until the early 16th- century the Jews had to negotiate this permit every 5-10 years, and they were never sure it would be renewed.
+It happened indeed that some times they had to leave Venice, although the Republic made exceptions as for example for doctors or families who had important business contacts in the city.

 Since the first Jews who moved in the area of the geto were Germans, they spoke the word with the hard G: the word Ghetto was born.